Famous Immigrant Birthdays in September

-Sir Michael Jonathan Moritz (born September 12, 1954) is an English American venture capitalist, philanthropist and writer.
-He was also a former member of the board of directors of Google.
+Sir Michael Jonathan Moritz (born September 12, 1954) is a Welsh American venture capitalist, philanthropist and journalist.
+Moritz was a former staff writer at Time magazine and previously served on Google's board of directors.

 Yuan-Cheng “Bert” Fung (born September 15, 1919) is a Chinese American bio-engineer who is regarded as a founding figure of bioengineering, tissue engineering, and the “Founder of Modern Biomechanics.”

 Greta Garbo (September 18, 1905 – April 15, 1990) was a Swedish American film actress and an international star and icon during Hollywood’s silent and classic periods.

 Konstantin Guericke (born September 19, 1967) is a German American technologist, entrepreneur and investor.
 He is best known as one of the co-founders of LinkedIn.
 He continues to work with start ups and mentor students at Stanford University.